star44/React-App/tanda-redit-clone/README.md

 ## What I made:
 - HotPosts: See all posts in a list
 - ViewPost: See the post + all comments.
 Comments are in a list of accordions each containing replies which are also in lists of accordions!
-- Error: Generic page containing an error message and a meme off google.
+- Error: Generic page containing an error message and a meme off google (link is included at the top of the file).
 It shows up when you try and enter an invalid post ID.
 For example, http://localhost:3000/post/asdfghjkl
 - Voting: A component in the ReusableComponents folder which handles the front end for voting.
 The back end (i.e. actually calling the API) is not implemented.

 <br>